 The Fisher CAD, by policy adopted by the Board of Directors and the Chief Appraiser, reappraises all property in the district every three years.
 The reappraisal may consist of field inspections, CAMA, or both.
 The reappraisal year is a complete appraisal of all properties in the district.
-Tax year 2023 is a reappraisal year and tax year 2024 is a reappraisal year.
+Tax year 2025 is a reappraisal year Area 3 and tax year 2026 is a reappraisal year for Area 1.
 Each year, Notices of Appraised Value are mailed to all property owners in the District regardless of any changes that may or may not have occurred.